saleel/blog/content/blog/zk-account-abstraction/index.md

 ---
-title: ZK + Account Abstraction - Experimenting with EIP 4337 and Semaphore
+title: ZK + Account Abstraction
 date: "2023-10-02"
-description: "Experiment on building EIP-4337 smart contract wallet controllable by any member in a Semaphore group."
+description: "Experiment on building EIP-4337 smart account using ZK proofs and tips to overcome 4337 storage access restrictions."
 ---

 <i>Special thanks to Yoav Weiss for suggesting the optimistic validation solution and other tips.</i>